Interview by Isabella Ampil

 Partition exists as a set of pastel-coloured parallel benches.
 As pairs of people come in and take their seats opposite each other, vibrations and infrasound waves (outside the human range of hearing, with frequencies lower than 20 Hz) communicate messages across the aisle.
 Some vibrations are interpretations of human emotion – laughter or sobs; others capture the rhythm of a song or translate a whispered message.
 Basing their creation off of biological research into animal communication, the Hot Milks team explores the capacity of inaudible waves to influence the emotional states and relationships of humans who come into contact with them.

-But the description of the spa that lasts on the artists’ sites takes a more sincere tone, serious and yet infused with optimism.
+But the spa description that lasts on the artists’ sites takes a more sincere tone, serious yet infused with optimism.
 Art, so the Hot Milk Foundation would have us believe, is the last lens through which we can appreciate existence without measuring or controlling it.

-Artist, musician, architect.
-You have a multidisciplinary background which you combine in the most surprising ways for your projects aiming to explore spatial experience, perception and the relationship between sound & space.
-How and when the interest in all this disciplines collide?
+Artist, musician, and architect.
+You have a multidisciplinary background which you combine in the most surprising ways for your projects, aiming to explore spatial experience, perception and the relationship between sound & space.
+How and when does the interest in all these disciplines collide?

-Your most recent project, Tardigrade Radio, takes the name of a microorganism which is one the most resilient known animals with individual species able to survive the most extreme environmental conditions.
-What was that attracted you of tardigrades to incorporate into your work?
+Your most recent project, Tardigrade Radio, takes the name of a microorganism, one of the most resilient known animals with individual species able to survive the most extreme environmental conditions.
+What attracted you to Tardigrades to incorporate them into your work?
 And what was the intellectual process behind this project?

 Tardigrade Radio is a very dear project to me.
-Because it opens up dialogues with other-than-human agents and focuses on giving a voice or a presence for almost invisible beings and microorganisms.
-This piece started by identifying social structures and shared knowledge about researches developed at MIT.
-I was wondering how could we create channels to share information and break the secrecy of some laboratories in an institution like this one.
+Because it opens up dialogues with other-than-human agents and focuses on giving a voice or a presence to almost invisible beings and microorganisms, this piece started by identifying social structures and shared knowledge about research developed at MIT.
+I wondered how we could create channels to share information and break the secrecy of some laboratories in an institution like this one.
 There are a bunch of open public spaces here, so the idea was to create what I call “Parasitic Radio Devices” and disperse them all over the public spaces on campus.

-So by running interviews, visits and sneaking in some labs, I got super into the habitat of some microorganisms and bacteria, and just fell in love with the Tardigrade.
-So they became the symbol of this project and the first radio pieces were 3 compositions for them.
+So by running interviews, visits and sneaking in some labs, I got into the habitat of some microorganisms and bacteria and fell in love with the Tardigrade.
+So they became the symbol of this project, and the first radio pieces were 3 compositions for them.
 The 3 compositions are constructed as non-linear narratives.
 One is a sonic portrait of the Sculpting Evolution Laboratory at the MIT Media Lab, exposing the Tardigrade’s new habitat, its new nature, the only one it knows.
-And then it is brought outside to the real nature by being diffused on the hybrid parasitic radios disseminated all over campus.
+And then, it is brought outside to the real nature by being diffused on the hybrid parasitic radios disseminated all over campus.

-Other composition reveals a 0.1% of the Tardigrade’s genome sequence scaffold.
-This is a 5740 characters string of As Cs Gs and Ts that create an arpeggiated sequence in A minor 7 chord.
-Then, the last composition is a whispers choir that narrates the story of how Tardigrades accidentally became an invasive species in outer space.
+Other composition reveals 0.1% of the Tardigrade’s genome sequence scaffold.
+This is a 5740 character string of As, Cs, Gs and Ts that create an arpeggiated sequence in A minor 7 chord.
+Then the last composition is a whispers choir that narrates the story of how Tardigrades accidentally became an invasive species in outer space.

-At Sónar you are presenting the Telemetrón, an experimental musical instrument made to perform music (and explore poetic possibilities) in zero gravity conditions.
-What were the biggest challenges you faced for its development?
+At Sónar, you present the Telemetrón, an experimental musical instrument made to perform music (and explore poetic possibilities) in zero gravity conditions.
+What were the biggest challenges you faced in its development?

-We (me and my good friend and collaborator, Sands Fish) had all these plans and ideas of how the Telemetron was going to behave.
-We prepared a lot before the performance and thought about gestures, movements, ways to play this instrument.
-We even thought about a choreography.
-To realize that when you fly in zero gravity everything changes, your body needs to relearn how to perceive, how to be.
-In such an alien environment we are more aware of ourselves than ever, re-calibrating, re-being.
+We (me and my good friend and collaborator Sands Fish) had all these plans and ideas of how Telemetron would behave.
+We prepared a lot before the performance and thought about gestures, movements, and ways to play this instrument.
+We even thought about choreography.
+To realize that when you fly in zero gravity, everything changes.
+Your body needs to relearn how to perceive and how to be.
+In such an alien environment, we are more aware of ourselves than ever, re-calibrating, re-being.

 The Media Lab is an academic Research Laboratory at MIT, and it hosts the graduate program in Media Arts & Sciences.
-It consists in around 27 research groups (this number changes every year).
-The groups are very diverse fluctuating from robotics, neuroscience, design, music, art, prosthetics, intelligent cities, biohacking, evolution sculpting, and many more.
-Among these, Opera of the Future is the research group where music is in its center but we work on a big variety of perspectives too.
+It comprises around 27 research groups (this number changes annually).
+The groups are very diverse, fluctuating from robotics, neuroscience, design, music, art, prosthetics, intelligent cities, biohacking, evolution sculpting, and many more.
+Among these, Opera of the Future is the research group where music is at its centre, but we work on various perspectives too.

-The group is led by Tod Machover, and it’s very diverse, all the students and researchers have very different backgrounds, interests, focuses, which enriches the way we work when we all come together or when we discuss things as a team.
-Different types of projects are developed here, such as a Robot Opera, Softwares for Collaborative Composition, City Symphonies and different tools for creativity in arts and music and the creation of installation and experiences.
-For me the group unites us by understanding music as something that connects us to each other and our emotions.
+Tod Machover leads the group, and it’s very diverse.
+All the students and researchers have very different backgrounds, interests, and focuses, which enriches how we work when we all come together or discuss things as a team.
+Different types of projects are developed here, such as a Robot Opera, Software for Collaborative Composition, City Symphonies and different tools for creativity in arts and music and the creation of installation and experiences.
+For me, the group unites us by understanding music as something that connects us to each other and our emotions.

 Sónar+D this year is largely focused on space and communication.
 With your practice, what have you learned that space can teach us about sound?

 Being right.
 I like to embrace failure as a powerful work tool.
 I fail all the time, and I learn a lot, and then I try again, and again, and again and in the process, I learn new things, completely unthought scenarios unveil.
-I think it is super important to be flexible, at least for me it is essential to work towards many possibles and to have explorative processes.
-Perfection kind of kills it for me, it’s too safe, it’s too clean, it’s too much only 1 thing.
+I think it is super important to be flexible.
+At least for me, it is essential to work towards many possibilities and to have explorative processes.
+Perfection kills it for me.
+It’s too safe.
+It’s too clean, it’s too much, only 1 thing.